Herein, an account of the accidental landing at Queen Magna's Tomb-island:

 A howling flock of winged wolfhounds descended upon the shipwrecks here.
 One of the sailors was rent apart before the animals were driven off with the aid of the apiarist's smokebomb.

 At the base of the spire was a hut of stone.
 No one was there.
-Under a threadbare blanket was a shaft down.
+Under a threadbare blanket was a shaft and ladder down.
 Torches were prepared by hacking into the lichen and affixing tufts of it to wooden clubs.
 In the dark cellar were found barrel upon barrel of delectable grain spirit.
 The night was spent.

 Next day, heading east, the party sighted below their cliff a pair of beached reaver ships and a camp of the fierce pirates in a little harbour.
 A few reavers were spotted climbing the cliff, but these fled upon sight of the party.